adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 #### Delete users from separate list

-This action takes a CSV file containing a list of users that have been flagged for deletion, and removes those users from the Adobe side.
-The CSV file is typically the one generated by a previous call that used the generate-remove-list parameter.
+This action takes a CSV file containing a list of users that have been flagged for deletion, and deletes those users from the Adobe side.
+The CSV file is typically the one generated by a previous call that used the generate-delete-list parameter.

 You can create a CSV file of users to delete by some other means.
 However, if your list includes any users that still exist in your